MichalMSlusarski/ETL-for-vid-transcription-with-Airflow/README.md

 The equivalent of the write_as_csv() function is the to_csv() function in pandas.
 The difference here, is that I didn't enclose it in a function.

+The data required for this task were gathered using rtweet package for R language via direct call to Twitter API.
+I find the equivalent Python implementation to be surprisingly cumbersome in comparison.
+Decided not to include it here.

 The steps are as follows:

 #### 0. Load from csv